Crowd Management and Using Crowd Control Barriers, Fencing, Staging

 Crowd Management

-As an event organiser, you must ensure the safety of all crowds who are visiting for your event.
-It is true that certain aspects of crowd safety can be passed onto contractors to take care of, but as the overall event organiser, it will be your duty to ensure the safety of any and all crowds.
+As an event organiser, you must ensure the safety of all visitors to your event.
+While certain aspects of crowd safety can be left to contractors, it is your duty as the overall event organiser to ensure the safety of all crowds.

 Assessing risk, putting controls into place.

 Assessing risk arising from crowd movement as the people arrive, during the event, and when they leave.
-The circumstances will largely dictate whether routes that are going to and from the venue will fall under health and safety law, so it’s important that you consult with the proper authorities at all times when working one of these events.
+The circumstances will largely dictate whether routes that are going to and from the venue will fall under health and safety law, so you must consult with the proper authorities at all times when working on one of these events.

-If crowd management health and safety does apply, then it is the legal duty of the organiser to ensure the safety of people on these routes, depending on the extent of control that they have.
-Since this can change so easily depending on the individual circumstances, this will be determined on a case by case basis.
-These duties will most likely be shared by a variety of individuals all pertaining to the event and the overall safety and security of said event.
+If crowd management health and safety does apply, then it is the organiser’s legal duty to ensure people’s safety on these routes, depending on their extent of control.
+Since this can change so quickly depending on the individual circumstances, this will be determined on a case by case basis.
+These duties will most likely be shared by various individuals about the event and the overall safety and security of said event.

-Barriers at events will serve a number of purposes when it comes to ensuring the safety of crowds at events.
-Include managing and influencing the behaviour of the crowds, to line routes, and to prevent people from climbing on top of structures and potentially falling and injuring themselves, to prevent overcrowding and relieve the actual buildup of an audience’s pressure, to provide security, such as with an outdoor fence, and to help shield people from hazards.
+Barriers at events will serve several purposes when it comes to ensuring the safety of crowds at events.
+Include managing and influencing the behaviour of the crowds, lining routes, preventing people from climbing on top of structures and potentially falling and injuring themselves, preventing overcrowding and relieving the actual buildup of an audience’s pressure, to provide security, such as with an outdoor fence, and to help shield people from hazards.

-If you do decide to use barriers, they should all be assessed for risk.
-This will help to prevent the potential danger of having barriers put in place that are themselves not safe.
+If you decide to use barriers, they should all be assessed for risk.
+This will help prevent the potential danger of having unsafe barriers put in place.
 The last thing we want as event organisers is to put a system into place, only for that system to break down and cause undue harm to any individuals at the event.

-Depending on the nature of the risk factor when it comes to the barriers, you may need a set of competent advice to aid you in setting this risk back in order.
-This could be done in any number of ways, including consulting with experts in the field who will have a greater understanding of the risks than you might have.
+Depending on the nature of the risk factor when it comes to the barriers, you may need competent advice to aid you in setting this risk back in order.
+This could be done in many ways, including consulting with experts in the field who will better understand the risks than you might have.

 Deployment of barriers with properly trained stewards will ensure the overall success of your crowd management strategy.